← All guides

 Need $10–50?
 A bridge is reasonable if you have gas on the source chain.

 Need $1–20 of gas and you're stuck?
 Fluel.
-The percentage fee on small amounts is lower than any flat fee alternative.
+The $0.50 minimum fee is still well below any bridge or exchange's flat fee.

 Never get stranded again.